GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Recognition Analysis

-When we compare this with the setting that masks only non-essential privacy, we find that allowing the agent to access task-essential privacy does improve success rates, but the performance still remains below that achieved with full information.
-This gap is largely due to the limitations of the upstream privacy detector: missed detections and false positives lead to under-masking or over-masking of critical content, a phenomenon also reported in automatic redaction and text-aware masking systems, where imperfect detectors can either leave sensitive information exposed or remove context that is still needed for downstream tasks~\cite{orekondy2018automatic,kotey2024textaware,mask2}.To mitigate the shortcomings of existing detectors, the following two approaches can be adopted to further strengthen privacy protection.
+Compared with configurations that mask only non-essential privacy information, allowing the agent to access task-essential privacy improves success rates, but performance still remains below that achieved with full information.
+This gap is largely due to limitations of the upstream privacy detector: missed detections and false positives lead to under-masking or over-masking of critical content.
+For essential privacy, the original manuscript further explores a replacement-based strategy, in which real sensitive values are substituted with plausible but synthetic ones while masking all other non-essential privacy.
+This suggests a practical hybrid strategy: apply simple masking to all non-essential privacy, and apply more complex replacement operations only to essential items.
+The corresponding graded protection results are shown once in Figure~\ref{fig:app_mask_fidelity}; the same figure is not repeated here.

-\paragraph{Masking non-essential vs.\ essential privacy.} The masking rate of task-necessary privacy—when the agent is allowed to access it—is substantially lower than in the full-masking setting.
-This discrepancy contradicts the actual proportion of task-necessary privacy in the GUIGuard dataset and will inevitably introduce additional privacy leakage.Using our task-necessity labels, we further distinguish between non-essential and essential privacy.
-For non-essential privacy, we directly mask the corresponding regions.
-This strategy offers strong protection and is easy to deploy, and it has little impact on task success because the masked content is not required for completion.